 Even the biggest dessert fan wouldn't have been a match for the largest pumpkin pie ever created.
 According to Guinness World Records, the pie measured 20 feet in diameter, weighed 3,699 pounds, and required 440 sheets of dough.
 It was made by the New Bremen Giant Pumpkin Growers in Ohio in September 2010.

 Fall is the perfect time to sit down with a hot bowl of soup.
-Frankly, so many people enjoy broths, bisques, and hearty stews, that by the year 2025, it's forecasted that the soup industry in the United States will be valued at $7.7 billion dollars.
+And many people enjoy broths, bisques, and hearty stews, that by the year 2027, it's forecasted that the soup industry in the United States will be valued at over $3 billion dollars.

 Money really does grow on trees—at least in New England, that is.
-In 2014, the six-state region comprised of Maine, Vermont, New Hampshire, Massachusetts, Rhode Island, and Connecticut expected $3 billion in tourism income from fall foliage, according to Skift.
+In 2014, the six-state region comprised of Maine, Vermont, New Hampshire, Massachusetts, Rhode Island, and Connecticut expected $3 billion in tourism income from fall foliage, according to the Tampa Bay Times.
 In most parts of the region, peak foliage spectating comes around mid-October.
-But if you want a spot-on prediction of when the leaves change color in a particular state or city, check out this interactive map put out each year by the Great Smoky Mountains National Park.
+But if you want a spot-on prediction of when and where you can catch the best fall leaf colors, check out this interactive map put out each year by the Great Smoky Mountains National Park.

 If you find yourself in the area of Glens Falls, New York, during the month of September, then be sure to check out the Adirondack Balloon Festival.
 A celebration of the season, the event features hot air balloon trips that give riders the chance to see the stunning fall foliage from the sky above.

 32. Monarch butterfly migration begins in fall.